dyhes/zulip/zilencer/README.md

-# ZILENCER -- The Zulip license manager
+# ZILENCER -- The Aloha license manager

-This app is the place for storing state about various deployments of Zulip that exist in the world.
+This app is the place for storing state about various deployments of Aloha that exist in the world.